Pieter-Rees/pokecatch/README.md

-# 🐾 Pokémon Safari Zone - Terminal Edition
+# 🐾 Pocket Monster Safari Zone - Terminal Edition

-A fun command-line Pokémon Safari Zone simulator with a beautiful terminal interface.
-Explore, encounter wild Pokémon, throw Safari Balls, use bait or mud, and catch 'em all – all from your terminal!
+A fun command-line Pocket Monster Safari Zone simulator with a beautiful terminal interface.
+Explore, encounter wild Pocket Monsters, throw Safari Balls, use bait or mud, and catch 'em all – all from your terminal!

 ![screenshot](assets/screenshot.png) <!-- optional if you add one -->